Are electric scooters legal in the UK? (2026 update)

 Penalties for illegal use are severe and strictly enforced:

-• Careless or dangerous driving charges may apply, with fines up to £2,500 and potential driving disqualification.
+- Careless or dangerous driving: prosecution under the Road Traffic Act 1988, with fines up to £5,000 and a driving disqualification.

 Future outlook for e-scooters in the UK